 3. Manual coding process in Eye Tracking

 Conducting Eye Tracking studies involves too much of time devotion to the manual coding process.
 The output has to be tagged by the manual coders in accordance with the gaze coordinates.
 This is a cumbersome task involving too much turnaround time and workforce.
-This sometimes may result in missing out the deadlines of the study.
+This sometimes may result in missing out on the deadlines of the study.

 Another skepticism that arises with manual coding is the accuracy of the study.
 Often, given the nature of the task, there is a good possibility of errors.

 In such cases, SmartGaze comes to the rescue.
 Karna’s SmartGaze eliminates the tedious task of coding and automates the process without hindering the accuracy of the study.
 With SmartGaze the turnaround time is reduced significantly, thus making the whole process highly scalable, reliable and fast.
 SmartGaze requires only the gaze data of an eye tracking device.
 With automated coding, the results are achieved without any tedious manual process.
-As the whole process is automated with the help of AI technology the chances of error becomes minimal thereby increasing the accuracy of the project which is always in question with the manual coding.
+As the whole process is automated with the help of AI technology the chances of error become minimal thereby increasing the accuracy of the project which is always in question with manual coding.

 4. Cost of Eye Tracking studies

 To carry out any study or test, one factor which plays an indispensable role is the expenditure associated with it.
 Eye Tracking study being so complex in itself entails significant cost to the study.
 It is the involvement of various elements in the study that makes it costly.

 A few elements that contribute to the cost structure of any study are.